 There are three basic types of massage: Acupressure, where the focus is on pressure points and the movement of energy through the body; Swedish, focusing on improving circulation of blood and lymph, whilst relaxing superficial tissues; and Deep Tissue, focusing on connective tissues with the aim to cause changes in movement and posture.

-Massage may be useful for a range of injuries and illnesses including chronic lower back and neck pain, tight muscles from increases in activity levels as well as long term management and maintenance.
+Massage may be useful for a range of injuries and illnesses including chronic lower back and neck pain, tight muscles from increases in activity levels as well as stress management, immune support and reduced inflammation.
+Regular massage can assist in long term management and maintenance of common complaints.
 It is a great complement to many other therapies including physiotherapy, and personal training!

 ** Massage therapy appears to have few risks when performed by a qualified practitioner.
 However, Massage Therapists should take some precautions in people with certain health conditions.
 If you have a medical condition and are unsure whether massage therapy would be appropriate for you, discuss your concerns with our qualified Massage Therapist.